Skip to main content

 • An “unsatisfactory productivity” rating may trigger dismissal proceedings by the chief academic officer.

 You will receive a letter of response from the dean upon completion of your post-tenure review.
 After receiving the dean’s letter, you have the right to submit an optional response before your dossier and dean’s letter move to the chief academic officer for final review.
-You will have five business days from the receipt of the dean’s letter to respond.
+You will have 10 business days from the receipt of the dean’s letter to respond.

 You may appeal an adverse decision via a Faculty Board of Review.